-Company documents.
+Company Documents.
 This document is notarized when a company wants to create its presence in another country and a due authorization of all the documents related to the company is required by the authorities of that country

-Marriage certificate: In the UAE, notarization on the marriage certificate is mandatory to authorize the legalization of marriage in a foreign country.
+Marriage Certificate: In the UAE, notarization on the marriage certificate is mandatory to authorize the legalization of marriage in a foreign country.
 In accordance with UAE laws, it is illegal for a couple to live together if they are not married.

-For applying a resident visa for the spouse, Marriage certificate has to be notarized from the authority of the issuing country and then from the country that the parties intend to shift.
+For applying for a resident visa for the spouse, Marriage certificate has to be notarized from the authority of the issuing country and then from the country that the parties intend to shift.

-Education certificate: this kind of documents is most needed in companies when employees are asked to submit proof of their educational achievements. notarizing it will prove that documents are valid in a particular country.
+Education Certificate: this kind of documents is most needed in companies when employees are asked to submit proof of their educational achievements. notarizing it will prove that documents are valid in a particular country.

-Power of attorney certificate: a power of attorney basically serves as written authorization for an individual to act on someone else behalf with regard to personal affairs and other things as mentioned in the power of attorney
+Power of Attorney Certificate: a power of attorney basically serves as written authorization for an individual to act on someone else behalf with regard to personal affairs and other things as mentioned in the power of attorney

 General Requirements of the Private Notary in Sharjah